List of The Big Bang Theory franchise characters

-The American television sitcom franchise The Big Bang Theory, began with the multi-cam laugh track sitcom of the same name created and executive produced by Chuck Lorre and Bill Prady, which premiered on CBS on September 24, 2007, and ended on May 16, 2019, followed by the single-camera spinoff prequel television series Young Sheldon, created and executive produced by Lorre alongside Jim Parsons and Steven Molaro, which premiered on CBS on September 25, 2017, and concluded on May 16, 2024, with the third series in the franchise, a multi-cam spin-off sequel to Young Sheldon entitled Georgie & Mandy's First Marriage, premiering on October 17, 2024.
-A fourth series, a multi-cam spin-off sequel to The Big Bang Theory, will be entitled Stuart Fails to Save the Universe.
-It will feature Stuart Bloom, Denise, and Bert Kibbler, with Kevin Sussman, Lauren Lapkus, and Brian Posehn reprising their roles.
+The American television sitcom franchise The Big Bang Theory, began with the multi-cam sitcom of the same name created and executive produced by Chuck Lorre and Bill Prady, which premiered on CBS on September 24, 2007, and ended on May 16, 2019, followed by the single-camera spinoff prequel television series Young Sheldon, created and executive produced by Lorre alongside Jim Parsons and Steven Molaro, which premiered on CBS on September 25, 2017, and concluded on May 16, 2024, with the third series in the franchise, a multi-cam spin-off sequel to Young Sheldon entitled Georgie & Mandy's First Marriage, premiering on October 17, 2024, and a fourth series, an alternate universe multi-cam spin-off of The Big Bang Theory, entitled Stuart Fails to Save the Universe, premiering on July 23, 2026.

-The Big Bang Theory initially centers on five characters: Sheldon Lee Cooper and Leonard Hofstadter, two physicists and roommates; Penny, their neighbor who is a waitress and aspiring actress; Sheldon and Leonard's friends and coworkers aerospace engineer Howard Joel Wolowitz and astrophysicist Raj Koothrappali.
+The Big Bang Theory initially centers on five characters: Sheldon Lee Cooper and Leonard Hofstadter, two physicists and roommates; Penny, their neighbor who is a waiter and aspiring actor; and aerospace engineer Howard Joel Wolowitz and astrophysicist Raj Koothrappali, Sheldon and Leonard's friends and coworkers.

-Over time, several supporting characters have been introduced and promoted to starring roles, including physicist Leslie Winkle, neuroscientist Amy Farrah Fowler, microbiologist Bernadette Maryann Rostenkowski-Wolowitz, and comic book store proprietor and friend of the other characters Stuart Bloom.
+Over time, several supporting characters were introduced and promoted to starring roles, including physicist Leslie Winkle, microbiologist Bernadette Maryann Rostenkowski-Wolowitz, neuroscientist Amy Farrah Fowler, comic book store proprietor and friend of the other characters Stuart Bloom, and dermatology resident whom Raj finds on an online dating site, Emily Sweeney.

 The series also features numerous supporting characters, each of whom plays a prominent role in a story arc.
 Included among them are parents of the main characters, their dates, and their coworkers.
 Celebrities such as Stephen Hawking appear in cameo roles as themselves.